 Gedenkstätte Bergen-Belsen (Bergen-Belsen Memorial) Review

-At the site of the infamous concentration camp on the Lüneburg Heath, the Gedenkstätte Bergen-Belsen pays tribute to the victims of the Holocaust.
-Diarist Anne Frank was among the more than 80,000 persons who died here.
+The site of the infamous POW and concentration camp is now a memorial to the victims of World War II and the Holocaust.
+Anne Frank was among the more than 70,000 Jews, prisoners of war, homosexuals, Roma, and others who died here.